simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-05
+<br />**Date image released:**  2024-02-06
 <br />**This image is owned by:**
-Carlos Taylor
+NASA,
+ESA,
+CSA,
+STScI,
+J. Lee (STScI),
+T. Williams (Oxford),
+R. Chandar (UToledo),
+D. Calzetti (UMass),
+PHANGS Team

-<br />**Title of the image:**  In the Core of the Carina Nebula
+<br />**Title of the image:**  NGC 1566: A Spiral Galaxy from Webb and Hubble
-<br />**Description for the image:**  What's happening in the core of the Carina Nebula?
-Stars are forming, dying, and leaving an impressive tapestry of dark dusty filaments.
-The entire Carina Nebula, cataloged as NGC 3372, spans over 300 light years and lies about 8,500 light-years away in the constellation of Carina.
-The nebula is composed predominantly of hydrogen gas, which emits the pervasive red and orange glows seen mostly in the center of this highly detailed featured image.
-The blue glow around the edges is created primarily by a trace amount of glowing oxygen.
-Young and massive stars located in the nebula's center expel dust when they explode in supernovas.
-Eta Carinae, the most energetic star in the nebula's center, was one of the brightest stars in the sky in the 1830s, but then faded dramatically.
-Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  What's different about this galaxy?
+Very little, which makes the Spanish Dancer galaxy, NGC 1566, one of the most typical and photogenic spirals on the sky.
+There is something different about this galaxy image, though, because it is a diagonal combination of two images: one by the Hubble Space Telescope on the upper left, and the other by the James Webb Space Telescope on the lower right.
+The Hubble image was taken in ultraviolet light and highlights the locations of bright blue stars and dark dust along the galaxy's impressive spiral arms.
+In contrast, the Webb image was taken in infrared light and highlights where the same dust emits more light than it absorbed.
+In the rollover image, the other two sides of these images are revealed.
+Blinking between the two images shows which stars are particularly hot because they glow brighter in ultraviolet light, and the difference between seemingly empty space and infrared-glowing dust.
+Image Crunching Opportunity:  Take NASA's Astrophoto Challenge
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/Carina_Taylor_9714.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/Ngc1566_HubbleWebb_2125.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).